 Skin Abscess Overview

 A skin abscess is a localized collection of pus that generally develops in response to infection or to the presence of other foreign materials under the skin.
 An abscess is typically painful, and it appears as a swollen area that is warm to the touch.
-The skin surrounding an abscess typically appears pink or red.
+The skin surrounding an abscess often appears pink or red.

 Unlike other infections, antibiotics alone will not typically cure a skin abscess.
 In general, abscesses must open and drain to improve.
 Although sometimes an abscess will open and drain spontaneously, it often needs to be lanced (incision and drainage) by a health-care provider.
-Certain abscesses may require drainage in an operating room.
+Certain abscesses may require a drainage procedure in an operating room.

 Must Read Articles Related to Abscess